 SMAS Lift

-During the SMAS lift, (superficial musculoaponeurotic system), incisions are made in front of or behind the ears so the surgeon can reposition the sheet of firm tissue or fascia that covers the muscle layer of the face, as well as the fat pads, separately from the skin.
-The skin is then draped over.
-The benefits of this surgery can last up to 15 years which is significantly more than traditional facelift procedures.
+During the SMAS lift, (superficial musculoaponeurotic system), incisions are made in front of or behind the ears so Dr. Markarian can reposition the sheet of firm tissue or fascia that covers the muscle layer of the face, as well as the fat pads, separately from the skin.
+He then redrapes the skin.
+The benefits of this surgery can last up to 15 years, which is significantly more than traditional facelift procedures.

 Deep Plane Facelift

-With the second type, the deep plane facelift, the surgeon creates a flap that includes skin fat and SMAS, and these are lifted and tightened together as one, lifting the mid-face below the SMAS.
+With the second type, the deep plane facelift, Dr. Markarian creates a flap that includes skin fat and SMAS, and lifts and tightens them together as one, lifting the mid-face below the SMAS.
 Some doctors believe this gives a more natural result, as the skin stays attached to the muscle layers.

 Partial Facelifts

-Similarly, partial facelifts can produce impressive results in addressing light to moderate aging by correcting sagging around the neck and jawline to produce a natural and younger look.
+Similarly, partial facelifts can produce impressive results in addressing light to moderate aging by correcting sagging around the neck and jawline to create a natural and younger look.

 Mini Facelift

-The mini facelift or short scar facelift – also known as the minimal access cranial suspension facelift (MACS) – looks to improve the lower face and jowls by using a shorter incision than that used in a full facelift.
+The mini facelift or short scar facelift, known in medical terms as the minimal access cranial suspension facelift (MACS), improves the lower face and jowls by using a shorter incision than that used in a full facelift.

 Lower Facelift

-A lower facelift focuses on everything below the corners of the mouth.
-It addresses the ‘laugh lines’, jawline and often improves the area under the chin and neck as well.
+According to the American Society of Plastic Surgeons, facelift focuses on everything below the corners of the mouth.
+It addresses the laugh lines and jawline and often improves the area under the chin and neck as well.

 Thread Lift